-Ontology Construction.
-Large scale applications need significant amounts of data to be described and formalised, typically in the form of ontologies in the Semantic Web vision.
-In realistic environments (ranging from closed intraenterprise applications to open web applications), it is very costly, if not impossible, to build them manually: the amount and variety of data and contents are guite huge, data and contents are continually evolving, knowledge experts, who are the people able to produce suitable conceptualisations, are rare (and expensive) and cannot have a global understanding of all possible topics, etc. Researchers have to therefore setup processes to generate adequate semantic representations of existing data (to be used by semantically enabled applications).
-When such processes are targeted to be automatic (or semi-automatic), they are called "ontology construction"14.
-In this case, most approaches are based on text-mining and natural language processing techniques, which extract information from textual resources (web pages, documents, textual annotations, tags, metadata, etc.).
+14 See http://ontoworld.org/wiki/Category:Topic ontology construction approaches are based on text-mining and natural language processing techniques, which extract information from textual resources (web pages, documents, textual annotations, tags, metadata, etc.).
 There are major challenges to reach an industrial level, such as the handling of non textual resources (in particular multimedia resources like pictures, sounds or video), the scalability of techniques (to be useful, such techniques must process huge amounts of data) and the improvement of result quality (how to evaluate the results and ensure their relevance).
 Researchers are also thinking of more collaborative processes to build ontologies, being explicitly inspired by the Web 2.0 trend and taking implicitly into account the people component of the holistic approach described in section 2.2.1.
-For example, one recent and promising way is the use of semantic wikis, which support end-user generated ontologies in the same way as traditional wikis support end-user generated web pages.
+For example, one recent and promising way is the use of semantic wikis15, which support end-user generated ontologies in the same way as traditional wikis support end-user generated web pages.

 Matching.
 Practical applications generally involve several data sources.
-It is quite an illusion to expect a universally shared and agreed format or

-See http://ontoworld.org/wiki/Category:Topic\ontology\construction conceptualization for all sources, even in closed domains such as intraenterprise applications.
-Hence a strategic challenge for semantic technologies to be used and useful in real environments is the ability to integrate (researchers would say "to match" or "to align") the structures and contents of data sources, in order to provide consistent relationships between identical elements of heterogeneous sources.
+It is guite an illusion to expect a universally shared and agreed format or conceptualization for all sources, even in closed domains such as intra-enterprise applications.
+Hence a strategic challenge for semantic technologies to be used and useful in real environments is the ability to integrate (researchers would say "to match" or "to align") the structures and contents of data sources, in order to provide consistent relationships between identical elements of heterogeneous sources16.
 Some techniques have emerged and matured from academia, which are ready to be transferred to industry for current data integration needs (see for example [Bidault et al., 2007]).
 Most of these approaches are characterised by an offline computation of the correspondences between data sources, which are then used by applications.
-Researchers in the ontology matching field are now focusing on new mechanisms that make dynamic discovery of correspondences possible.
+Researchers in the ontology matching17 field are now focusing on new mechanisms that make dynamic discovery of correspondences possible.
 Such mechanisms are required by modern flexible middleware, such as peer-topeer infrastructures, multiagent systems and web service platforms, where data sources (managed by peers, agents or web services) may appear, disappear or change at run-time.
 Another key issue for matching algorithms is to allow for multilingual data sources, where concepts, relations and individuals are described using different languages (for example, English, Italian, French).